Ternoa (CAPS) Price Down 3.8% Over Last Week

 Ternoa Profile

-It is usually not possible to buy alternative cryptocurrencies such as Ternoa directly using US dollars.
-Investors seeking to acquire Ternoa should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ternoa using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ternoa directly using US dollars.
+Investors seeking to trade Ternoa should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ternoa using one of the exchanges listed above.

 Receive News & Updates for Ternoa Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ternoa and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.